Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/death-of-indexation.md

 2. **Shift in Investment Strategies:** Investors might reconsider their portfolios, favoring assets with more favorable tax treatments.
 This shift could impact market dynamics and real estate prices over time.

-3. **Increased Government Revenue:** The government aims to widen and deepen the tax base with these changes, potentially increasing its revenue from capital gains taxes.

 ### Conclusion 🏁

 The Budget 2024 has introduced significant changes to the long-term capital gains tax on gold and real estate.
 Without the benefit of indexation, investors must carefully reconsider their strategies.
 As always, it's wise to consult with a financial advisor to navigate these changes and optimize your investment approach.
 Stay informed and plan ahead to manage your assets effectively under the new tax regime.